 The idle watcher is always run when no other events are pending, excluding other idle watchers, prepare and check watchers.
 While it is active, the reactor loop does not block waiting for new events.

-The callback revents argument should be ignored.
+revents argument should be ignored.

 Note: the Flux reactor is based on libev.
 For additional information